Mount Kilimanjaro summit view

 Heath & Moorland

 Cold nights, dry days.
-Characterized by unique giant flora like lobelias and everlasting flowers.
+Unique giant flora like lobelias and everlasting flowers.

 Zone 4 (4,000–5,000m)